dbt-labs/dbt-jsonschema/README.md

 ## Installation in JetBrains

-IDES by JetBrains like PyCharm and IntelliJ enables us to use the JSON schema, using [the JSON schema mapping feature](https://www.jetbrains.com/help/idea/json.html#ws_json_schema_add_custom).
+IDEs by JetBrains like PyCharm and IntelliJ enable us to use the JSON Schema, using [the JSON schema mapping feature](https://www.jetbrains.com/help/idea/json.html#ws_json_schema_add_custom).

 1. Open the preferences of JSON schema mapping in JetBrains
 2. Add custom schema mappings

-There is no way to add the preferences with a configuration file like VS code.
+There is no way to add the preferences with a configuration file like VS Code.
 As we have to manually configure them one by one, we just describe values of the configurations below.
-If you want to know the details, [dbt YAML validator in JetBrains](https://yu-ishikawa.medium.com/dbt-yaml-validator-in-jetbrains-b5ef25e9253e) describes how to configure the JSON schema mapping in details.
+If you want to know the details, the [dbt YAML validator in JetBrains article](https://yu-ishikawa.medium.com/dbt-yaml-validator-in-jetbrains-b5ef25e9253e) describes how to configure the JSON schema mapping in details.

 - Project definition files
     - URL: `https://raw.githubusercontent.com/dbt-labs/dbt-jsonschema/main/schemas/dbt_project.json`